 - It requires more training and cooperation from the user during setup.
 Because of it’s not so easy to configure procedure, its not always convenient.

-After all the comparison, which would you prefer on a smartphone, a fingerprint Scanner or an Iris scanner?
+Which would you prefer on a smartphone, a fingerprint Scanner, an Iris scanner or both?